janepierresgithub/TKHSecureProgramCapstoneProject/README.md

 Going beyond theory, this sprint focused on practical, offensive security efforts.
 By simulating cyberattacks on organizational assets, participants gauged the efficacy of existing security measures and identified areas of improvement.

 # <p align="center">[Sprint IV: Legal, Regulatory & Compliance](https://github.com/janepierresgithub/TKHSecureProgramCapstoneProject/blob/main/sprint4.md)<p align="center">
 Addressing the legal landscape, this sprint dealt with understanding the legal implications of cybersecurity efforts.
 Compliance with established regulations was prioritized.
-Furthermore, essential security controls were introduced to The Knowledge House's tech infrastructure to fortify it against potential cyber threats.

 # <p align="center">[Sprint V: Development of Policies, Procedures, and Standards](https://github.com/janepierresgithub/TKHSecureProgramCapstoneProject/blob/main/sprint5.md)<p align="center">
 Moving towards operational excellence, this sprint was geared towards the creation of robust cybersecurity policies and procedures.
 This framework ensured a consistent and systematic approach to handling security threats, vulnerabilities, and incidents.